Gene-Editing Scientist's 'Actions Are A Product Of Modern China'

 China's government promoted the same goals, and it wanted Chinese companies and scientists to break new ground in a range of technologies.

-One government campaign, named "indigenous innovation," called on Chinese companies to acquire technology through buying foreign companies, setting up joint ventures with them inside of China, and recruiting overseas talent.
+One government campaign, named "indigenous innovation," called on Chinese companies to acquire technology through buying foreign companies, setting up joint ventures with them inside China and recruiting overseas talent.

 That 2017 TV profile of He and his gene-sequencing machine was part of the campaign.
-The tool He claimed as his own, and which CCTV touted as China's own, was based on the core technology of a machine created by He's American postdoctoral supervisor at Stanford.
+The tool that He claimed as his own, and that CCTV touted as China's own, was based on the core technology of a machine created by He's American postdoctoral supervisor at Stanford University.
 When the adviser's company went bankrupt in 2012, He's connection allowed him to license the company's technology at a bargain, says Cheng.
 "But regardless, this was still being seen as a Chinese company, Chinese technology, and there was a lot of state-sponsored and government-pushed propaganda efforts behind it."

 And while Beijing's push for global dominance in the sciences enabled He, the government's lax regulatory environment may have contributed to his gene-editing experiments, says Shanghai-based medical ethics lawyer Lu Yiguang.

-"There's only a few low-level laws in China that cover gene-editing on human embryos, and none of these laws detail the consequences of violating them," he says.
+"There's only a few low-level laws in China that cover gene editing on human embryos, and none of these laws detail the consequences of violating them," he says.
 "This is a big flaw."

-Last month, a preliminary investigation by authorities in Guangdong province concluded that He avoided supervision and organized and fund-raised for a project to edit genes of human embryos intended for reproduction, which was against Chinese law, according to state media Xinhua.
+Last month, a preliminary investigation by authorities in Guangdong province concluded that He avoided supervision and organized and fundraised for a project to edit genes of human embryos intended for reproduction, which was against Chinese law, according to state media Xinhua.
 (Several U.S. researchers are reported to have been aware of the research.)

 Yet from a legal perspective, it will be difficult for Chinese authorities to punish him, according to Lu, who is an expert on the country's few laws applicable to He's research.

 "I hope this case will push the government to introduce more laws," Lu says.
-"We're developing so many new technologies — cellular immunology, artificial intelligence — without proper regulatory supervision, experimenting with them will become very dangerous."
+"We're developing so many new technologies — cellular immunology, artificial intelligence — without proper regulatory supervision; experimenting with them will become very dangerous."

 Following the controversy around He, Chinese President Xi Jinping called for new regulations on gene editing.